aerickt/steno-dictionaries/README.md

  - `TPOE/TPHET/KWREUBG` → phonetic

 > Note that the suffixes "-ic" and "-ition" differ from main.json.
 See [Prefixes and suffixes](#Prefixes-and-suffixes) for a more complete list of suffixes.

+Similarly, prefixes can also be used even if they don't make sense orthographically.
+ - `AOE/KHRAOE/SEU/KWRAS/TEUBG` → ecclesiastic

 If there are two vowels next to each other that have to be represented in two strokes, `KWR` is used as a linker between the vowels.